Kimchi

 -

-Derive from using the endomorphism (TODO: specify).
+Derive $u$ from $u’$ using the endomorphism (TODO: specify).

 -